Padrón 1964 vs. 1926: What’s the Difference?

 Padrón 1926 Series

 Padrón 1926 Series cigars debuted in 2002 and were blended to celebrate José Orlando Padrón’s 75th birthday – 1926 is the year he was born.
 The extra, fifth year of aging the tobaccos receive over the 1964 Anniversary blend makes them a touch more exclusive and expensive.
-The wrapper is slightly thicker, resulting in more strength, and some cigar lovers believe the 1926 is sweeter by comparison.
+The wrapper is slightly thicker, which adds more strength, and some cigar lovers taste more sweetness in the 1926.
 The family promoted the philosophy that they make cigars to smoke themselves, and they sell what they don’t consume.
-In 2004 when the critics in Cigar Aficionado began publishing their annual list of the Top 25 Cigars, the Padrón 1926 Series 40th Anniversary was awarded the very first ‘Cigar of the Year’ title.
-The company’s second ‘Cigar of the Year’ title came in 2007 for the Padrón 1926 Series No. 9 in a Natural wrapper.
+In 2004, when the critics at Cigar Aficionado began publishing their annual list of the ‘Top 25 Cigars,’ Padrón 1926 Series 40th Anniversary was awarded the very first ‘Cigar of the Year’ title.
+The company has earned the prestigious award a record five times, including 2007, 2009, 2021, and 2025.
+Their second title in 2007 was also for the Padrón 1926 Series, in the No. 9 in a Natural wrapper.

 Which Cigar Is Better?